 Quick Summary of Cash Code

-Rating: 1 out of 5.
-This is just another scam video aimed at earning a commission off of you.
+Rating: 1 This is just another scam video aimed at earning a commission off of you.

 Binary Options scams come in all forms.

 The vast majority of the come in a very similar format.
 This format consists of a sales video which leads you by the hands and the emotions to try and scam money out of you.

 Cash Code is an example of a typical Binary Options sale pitch; it waves vast amounts of cash in front of you, offers “proof”, explains the story of how this miraculous software was found and then offers you the chance to use it for free, wait no for only $250 bucks!

 Let me break down for you why Cash Code is a scam.

 It’s not really free.